cisco/cisco-network-chef-cookbook/README.md

 Contributions to cisco-cookbook are welcome and encouraged.
 Please follow this general workflow for new contributions.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-1. Fork the cisco-cookbook repository on [Github](https://github.com/chef-partners/cisco-cookbook)
+1. Fork the cisco-cookbook repository on [GitHub](https://github.com/cisco/cisco-network-chef-cookbook)
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+6. Submit a Pull Request using GitHub

 --